Smoothie bowls- an easy healthy way to start your morning

 Coconut oil

 Nuts (make sure you buy raw and not toasted or salted)- almonds, walnuts, pecans, cashews, Brazil nuts, pistachios, macadamia nuts, hazelnuts.
-I soak and sprout my nuts for easier digestion.
+I soak nuts for easier digestion.

 Nut butters (make sure you keep the nut butters in the fridge, once opened as they go quicker rancid in room temperature).
 You can make your own or buy from store.
-Best options for nuts: almonds, walnuts, cashew, hazelnuts
+Best options for nut butters: almonds, walnuts, cashew, hazelnuts

 Choices for fibre